Cardiac Electrophysiology Services

 - High-tech, sophisticated EP lab: We have one of the most active EP labs in South Florida.
 Our EPs use the latest equipment, including two different 3-D mapping systems.
 (3-D mapping provides a more precise image of your heart.)
 Advanced technology means we can perform complex procedures more safely and improve patient outcomes.

-- Cardiac ablation: Being a high-volume center for ablation means that we perform ablations on a wide range of patients with good results.
+- Cardiac ablation: Being a high-volume center for ablation means that we perform ablations on a wide range of patients with successful outcomes.
 For conditions such as A-fib and other tachycardia arrhythmias (where the heart beats too quickly), one ablation may effectively treat the problem.

-- Implantable device expertise: Our EPs are experts in managing devices that regulate heartbeat, such as pacemakers and defibrillators.
+- Implantable device expertise: Our cardiac electrophysiology specialists are experts in managing devices that regulate heartbeat, such as pacemakers and defibrillators.
 They have many publications about device management, and they bring that expertise to patients every day.

 - Treatment for rare conditions: Some people experience episodes of fainting (called syncope) because of problems with their heart’s electrical system.
 We have ways to diagnose and treat these problems.

 - Coordination with other specialists: EPs work as part of a collaborative heart team, which may include other cardiologists, heart surgeons, heart imaging specialists, cardiac anesthesiologists and advance practice cardiac nurses.
-Together, we determine the right treatment for people with abnormal heart rhythms.
+Together, we determine the right EP tests and treatments for people with abnormal heart rhythms.